-Gentle Vision Shaping Treatment by Dr Walji
+Gentle Vision Shaping Treatment by Dr Walji (since 1988)

 Wouldn’t it be great if your nearsightedness could be corrected while you sleep?
 It might sound far-fetched, but it’s a reality for many of our patients since 1988.
 It’s called orthokeratology, or ortho-k for short.

 Here’s how it works: when you sleep, you wear special contact lenses that gently reshape the surface of your eye, so you can see clearly even after you remove the lenses.
 The effect is temporary – generally enough to get you through a day or a week.

 Ortho-k, not a New Idea

 Reshaping the cornea with contact lenses to improve vision isn’t new.
 Orthokeratology has been practiced by some eye doctors since 1962.
 However, in the past ortho-k produced mixed results and wasn’t approved for overnight wear, so the procedure had limited appeal.

 Now, overnight wear is available with many types of corneal reshaping systems and are called by different names such as Corneal Refractive Therapy (CRT), Vision Shaping System, Fargo, Dreim Lens etc.

 At the same time, new manufacturing methods and lens designs we enabling orthokeratology lenses to achieve much higher success rates than experienced in the past.
 The performance of so-called “reverse geometry” or “return zone”” designs have fueled new excitement about orthokeratology.